 - Balsamic Thyme Chicken with Brussels Sprouts and Bacon

 - Brussels Sprouts and Bacon Gratin

 - Fresh Brussels Sprout Salad with Apples, Cranberries and Pecans

 - Pomegranate, Arugula, Spinach and Sweet Grape Salad

 - Cranberry, Spinach and Walnut Salad

-This delicious Quinoa and Brussels Sprout Salad in Honey Mustard Vinaigrette is a nutrient packed salad that is loaded with dried cranberries and chopped pecans.
+Warm Quinoa and Brussels Sprout Salad in Honey Mustard Vinaigrette

 - 10 oz Brussels sprouts